Want to read this in ebook form? Download here.

 The farmer seemed to collapse in on himself.
 “Well, thank God.”
 He walked up to his son.

 Napoleon drew Illya aside.
-“Even if headquarters is on full alert, there’s no guarantee they can stop an attack from inside the building.”
+“Even if headquarters is on full alert, there’s no guarantee they’ll be able to stop an attack that comes from inside the building.”
 He rubbed his chin.
 “We’ve got to find a solution at our end.”

 “Agreed.”
 Illya had plastique ready and was stripping off one of his shirt buttons.
 “We’ll have to blow up the transmitter.”